artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 4. The transfer will now run through a series of micro-services.
 These include:

-* Verify transfer compliance (verifies that the transfer is properly structured - i.e. with the logs, metadata and objects folders)
+* Verify transfer compliance: verifies that the transfer is properly structured - i.e. with the logs, metadata and objects folders.

-* Rename with transfer UUID (assigns a unique universal identifier for the transfer as a whole; directly associates the transfer with its metadata)
+* Rename with transfer UUID: assigns a unique universal identifier for the transfer as a whole; directly associates the transfer with its metadata.

-* Assign file UUIDs and checksums to objects (assigns a unique universal identifier and sha-256 checksum to each file in the /objects directory)
+* Assign file UUIDs and checksums to objects: assigns a unique universal identifier and sha-256 checksum to each file in the /objects directory.

-* Verify transfer checksums (verifies any checksums included with the transfer in its metadata directory).
+* Verify transfer checksums: verifies any checksums included with the transfer in its metadata directory.

-* Generate METS.xml document (creates a METS file capturing the original order of the transfer.
-This METS file is added to any SIPs generated from this transfer)
+* Generate METS.xml document: creates a METS file capturing the original order of the transfer.
+This METS file is added to any SIPs generated from this transfer.

-* Quarantine (quarantines the transfer to a set duration based on preconfiguration settings in the Administration tab of the dashboard; to allow virus definitions to update before a virus scan)
+* Quarantine: quarantines the transfer to a set duration based on preconfiguration settings in the Administration tab of the dashboard.
+This can be used to allow virus definitions to update before a virus scan.

-* Scan for viruses (scans for viruses and malware)
+* Scan for viruses: scans for viruses and malware.

-* Generate transfer structure report (generates a directory tree of the original transfer and places as a text file in the AIP).
+* Generate transfer structure report: generates a directory tree of the original transfer and places as a text file in the AIP.

-* Clean up file and directory names (removes prohibited characters from folder and filenames, such as ampersands).
+* Clean up file and directory names: removes prohibited characters from folder and filenames, such as ampersands.

-* Identify file format (this is the identification that normalization will be based upon, the user can choose between FIDO and extension or skipping format identification at this stage) See Format identification below for more information.
+* Identify file format: this is the identification that normalization will be based upon, the user can choose between FIDO and extension or skipping format identification at this stage.
+See :ref:`Format identification <format-identification>` below for more information.

-* Extract packages (extracts contents from zipped or otherwise packaged files): You can change your preconfigured workflow settings to allow for some choices about package extraction.
-See below for details Extract packages
+* Extract packages: extracts contents from zipped or otherwise packaged files.
+You can change your preconfigured workflow settings to allow for some choices about package extraction.
+See :ref:`Extract Packages <extract-packages>` below for more information.

-* Characterize and extract metadata (identifies and validates file formats;
+* Characterize and extract metadata: identifies and validates file formats;
-  extracts technical metadata embedded in the files).
+  extracts technical metadata embedded in the files.
 If you have preconfigured it to do so, Archivematica will stop during this micro-service and allow the user to choose a file identification command from a dropdown menu.
 To learn about preconfigured options, please see